DataStax-Academy/zdm-scenario-katapod/step10.md

 curl -XGET localhost:8000/status/eva | jq -r '.[].status'
 ```

-_Congratulations: the migration is complete.
+_🏆 Congratulations: the migration is complete.
 You managed to perform
 a Zero Downtime Migration, making sure all data (past and present)
 is kept consistent, with the ability to keep read performance
 under scrutiny at all times, and a full suite of dashboards to inspect